-In Japan, there are many traditional rules which people follow on a daily basis.
+In Japan, there are many traditional rules that people follow daily.

-Do your research to familiarize yourself with etiquette before you travel to avoid any awkward situations.
+Do your research to familiarise yourself with etiquette before travelling to avoid awkward situations.

 You should wash your hands and mouth before entering a Buddhist temple or a Shinto shrine.

 There is also a specific way you should use onsen (hot spring bath).